On the Effect of Neural Field Reparameterization for 4DVAR: Background

-where \(u_b\) is a background (prior) state---usually the most recent forecast, and \(B\) and \(R_k\) denote the error covariance matrices of the background and the observations, respectively.
-Misfits are measured in Mahalanobis distance, defined as \(\|x\|_A^2 = (A^{-1}x, x)\), with \((\cdot,\cdot)\) the standard Euclidean inner product.
+where $u_b$ is a background (prior) state, and $B$ and $R_k$ denote the background and observation error covariance matrices, respectively.
+Here, each $u_k$ is obtained by numerically integrating \cref{eq-pde} forward in time from $u_0$.
+For any symmetric positive definite matrix $A$, the Mahalanobis norm is defined as

-Intuitively, incorporating future observations \(\{y_k\}_{k=1}^K\) should improve the estimate of the initial condition.
-In practice, however, this benefit is realized only if the cost function \cref{eq-4dvar-cost} can be minimized effectively.
-The minimization itself poses significant challenges, which we outline next.

-\paragraph{Non-uniqueness.} The nonlinearity of \cref{eq-prediction} makes the cost function \cref{eq-4dvar-cost} non-convex.
-Unlike convex problems, where global minimizers are uniquely defined and reliably attainable, non-convex problems admit multiple local minima~\citep{nocedal1999numerical}.
-Moreover, in dissipative systems, small perturbations to the initial condition often decay quickly, which means that very different initial states can evolve into trajectories that are equally consistent with the same set of observations.
-This non-uniqueness complicates the optimization landscape, making convergence dependent on the initial guess and raising interpretability challenges for the estimated solution.

-\paragraph{Computational cost.} Minimizing the 4DVAR cost function typically relies on iterative gradient-based methods.
-However, the sequential nature of \cref{eq-prediction} makes gradient evaluation expensive.
-The adjoint method~\citep{errico1997adjoint,johnson2012notes} computes gradients with a runtime comparable to the forward model, but it requires access to all intermediate states, leading to prohibitively high memory costs.
-Checkpointing strategies~\citep{griewank1992achieving,griewank2000algorithm} alleviate this by recomputing selected states, reducing memory usage at the expense of additional runtime and careful tuning.
-While parallel-in-time methods such as the Parareal algorithm~\citep{lions2001resolution} offer another possible remedy, their application to 4DVAR remains in its early stages~\citep{bhatt2025introducing}.